“A good financial plan is a ‘roadmap’ that shows us exactly how the choices we make today will affect our future.” – Alexa Von Tobel

 A trip is something that would constantly bombard you with unexpected expenses such as sudden hunger pangs even if you just finished lunch or one of your tires might get punctured.
 It may not always be under your control.

-Just like how in life, you might have to deal with sudden job loss, accident, natural disasters, etc…. and leave you with expenses you never anticipated in the first place.
+Just like how in life, you might have to deal with sudden job loss, accidents, natural disasters, etc…. and leave you with expenses you never anticipated in the first place.

 As much as it’s hard to think about certain situations, we still need to assess if your family would be able to sustain itself financially if you as the breadwinner of the house died.
 This is why it’s more than important to have a savings fund you can rely on.